 In order to configure the proxy information also for HTTPS traffic, it has to enabled first.

 To do so, you’ll have to open a session to the command line of the VCSA, for instance via SSH using PuTTY, using root as username and the password you defined while installing the appliance initially.

 Then edit the file /etc/sysconfig/proxy:

 You’ll notice that the proxy information entered in the VAMI is only configured for HTTP:

 All you have to do now is copying the value between the quotes in the line starting with HTTP_PROXY to the one below starting with HTTPS_PROXY.

 (You can also copy/paste the whole line and only remove the “s” from https in the name and the URL.
-In vi this can be done by typing “yy” to copy, and “pp” to paste the line)
+In vi this can be done by exiting the edit mode, then typing “y” to copy, and “p” to paste the line)

 The result should be: